AmethystCane/Data-Analysis-on-Sales-Figures/README.md

 In collaboration with my wonderful teammates in Code First Girls!

 # To Do
-Download the CSV and python file, import it into PyCharm and run :smile:
+Download the CSV and python files :smile: